Serious Case Reviews

 Chart 1 below provides an overview of the number of SCRs commissioned during the last ten years.
 Chart 2 below indicates the number of child deaths each year and the small proportion of deaths that are attributable to child abuse and result in the commissioning of a SCR.

-The BSCB Annual Report 2015/16 and Child Death Overview Panel Annual Report 2015/16 provide detailed analysis of why children die and the action that is being taken to reduce the number of child deaths.
+The BSCB Annual Report 2017/18 provides detailed analysis of why children die and the action that is being taken to reduce the number of child deaths.

 Please see the below link for the most recent SCR’s